kahngjoonkoh/Momentum/README.md

-# Kohentum
+# WebProductivityApp
-Made a productivity app out of Vanilla JS
+Made a productivity app out of Vanilla JS based on Momentum

-Idea based on Momentum.

-The naming is Koh + momentum = Kohentum